WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 **Parameters**

 `path_names`: dict-str
-- A dictionary of path names for reading data.
-Required paths are: 'Bandpass', 'Smooth', 'Feature', and optionally 'Filled'.
+- A dictionary of file locations with keys for stage in the processing pipeline.
+Required paths are: 'Bandpass', 'FWR', and 'Feature'.
 The dictionary can be created with the `make_paths` function.

 `sampling_rate`: int, float
-- Sampling rate of the signal files.
-This is the number of entries recorded per second, or the inverse of the difference in time between entries.
+- The sampling rate for all signal data being read.

 `cols`: str, optional (None)
-- List of columns to analyze in each signal file.
-The default is None, in which case the analysis is performed on every column except for 'Time' and columns that start with 'mask_'.
-This is taken from the first file detected by `map_files` in the 'Filled' or 'Smooth' folder, and assumes all other files have these columns.
+- List of columns to analyze in each file.
+The default is None, in which case all columns except for 'Time' and columns whose names begin with 'mask\_' will be analyzed.
+All files should have at least these columns in common.
+If None is used, all files will be assumed to have the same colums as the first file read.

 `expression`: str, optional (None)
 - A regular expression.
-If provided, will only extract features from files whose names match the regular expression.
+If provided, will only analyze files whose local paths inside of 'path\_names' match the regular expression.
 The default is None.

 `file_ext`: str, optional ('csv')
-- File extension for files to read.
-Only reads files with this extension.
+- The file extension for files to read.
+Only extracts features in files with this extension.
 The default is 'csv'.

 `short_names`: bool, optional (True)
-- If True, makes the key column of the feature files the relative path of the file.
-If False, uses the full system path as the key.
+- An option to shorten the key names of feature results.
+If True, makes the key column of the feature files the relative path of the file.
+If False, uses the full system path.
 The default is True.

 **Raises**

 A warning is raised if `expression` does not match with any files in the folders provided.

-An exception is raised if 'Bandpass', 'Smooth' or 'Feature' are not keys of the `path_names` dictionary provided.
+An exception is raised if 'Bandpass', 'FWR' or 'Feature' are not keys of the `path_names` dictionary provided.

-An exception is raised if the 'Bandpass' and 'Filled'/'Smooth' filepaths do not contain the same files.
+An exception is raised if the 'Bandpass' and 'Smooth'/'Filled'/'FWR' filepaths do not contain the same files.

-An exception is raised if a file cannot not be read in the 'Bandpass' or 'Filled'/'Smooth' filepaths.
+An exception is raised if a file cannot not be read in the 'Bandpass' or 'Smooth'/'Filled'/'FWR' filepaths.

-An exception is raised if a file does not contain one of the columns from 'cols'
+An exception is raised if a file does not contain one of the columns from `cols`.

 An exception is raised if an unsupported file format was provided for `file_ext`.